arup-group/pam/README.md

 PAM uses some Python libraries that rely on underlying native geospatial libraries.
 If you are missing these libraries, `pip install` will fail, most likely with errors about `GDAL` (e.g. `Failed to get options via gdal-config: [Errno 2] No such file or directory: 'gdal-config': 'gdal-config'`) or `PROJ`.
-Installation of these dependencies varies according to your operating system:
+Installation of these dependencies varies according to your operating system, for example:

 | OS       | Commands |
 |----------|----------|